-UH Center at West Hawai'i Michael Hopson, Educational Specialist Ph: (808) 322-4862
+UH Center at West Hawai'i Michael Hopson, Educational Specialist/WH Coordinator Ph: (808) 322-4862 dents to new educational technology and old-fashioned oneon-one tutoring including study strategies and techniques.
+Its primary services incorporate:

 The College operates learning centers at both the Hilo Campus and the UH Center at West Hawai'i.
 The Learning Center's mission is to help students be successful in their college experience.
-Its objective is to provide students with guidance and support to assist them in becoming active independent learners, taking responsibility for their own learning TLC introduces students to new educational technology and old-fashioned one-on-one tutoring including study strategies and techniques.
-Its primary services incorporate:
+Its objective is to provide students with guidance and support to assist them in becoming active independent learners, taking responsibility for their own learning TLC introduces stu-

-Free academic tutoring (one-on-one and group) available to all currently enrolled students in reading, writing, math, study skills, English as a Second Language and content-area

-- courses as available (accounting, computer science, foreign language, etc.) - 2.
-Computer assisted instructional programs - 3.
-Instruction utilizing self-paced audiovisual kits and print media - 4.
+- 1. Free academic tutoring (one-on-one and group) available to all currently enrolled students in reading, writing, math, study skills, English as a Second Language and content-area courses as available (accounting, computer science, foreign language, etc.) - 2.
+Computer assisted instructional programs - Instruction utilizing self-paced audiovisual kits and print media - 4.
 Placement testing and make-up examinations - 5.
 Internet and e-mail assistance - Employment opportunities for students who enjoy helping other students and have developed mastery in one or more courses